luandretta/network/README.md

 *Should Have*
 * remove any content from any user that could be offensive, so that I can moderate the all content.
-* suspend, block or delete users who not respect the rules, so that I can maintain site guidelines.
+* Edit the admin panel.

 *Could Have*
 * access a page only for admins to see flagged user posts, so that I can see a list of posts that possibly need to be deleted.
-* unflag a post if a deletion is not neede, so that I can remove it from the flagged posts list.
+* unflag a post if a deletion is not needed, so that I can remove it from the flagged posts list.

 *Won't Have*
-* Edit the admin panel.
+* suspend, block or delete users who not respect the rules, so that I can maintain site guidelines.

 ### Agile
 The Project Boards on GitHub was used to help to organize and prioritize the tasks.